Fundamental Tensor Operations for Large-Scale Data Analysis in Tensor Train Formats: Tensor decompositions

-Moreover, Holtz et al. \cite{Holtz2011} proved the uniqueness of the TT-ranks of minimal TT decompositions for a tensor $\ten{X}$.
-That is, if $\ten{X}$ admits for a minimal TT decomposition with TT-ranks $R_n$, then it holds that
+for all $n=1,\ldots,N$.
+Holtz, Rohwedder, and Schneider \cite{Holtz2011} proved that the TT-ranks of minimal TT decompositions for a tensor $\ten{X}$ are unique, that is, if $\ten{X}$ admits for a minimal TT decomposition with TT-ranks $R_n$, then it holds that